Lee Mack standing in front of The 1% Club logo

 They are letters in the month’s name, month’s position in calendar, and then those two digits multiplied.
 August has 6 letters, it is the 8th month. and 6 x 8 = 48.

-Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know if you’ll be watching The 1% Club Rollover when it starts on ITV?
+Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know how many you got right?